-20 Mar Cyber Security – The Internet Service Provider Scam
+20 Mar The Internet Speed Scam

 We recently heard from an elderly lady who had received a telephone call from an opportunist claiming to be from BT Internet.
 This is a genuine transcript.
 We have not used the ladies name.